-The Hon.
-Dame Lowell Goddard Team will be investigating the extent to which institutions have failed to protect children from sexual abuse.
-The Independent Inquiry into Child Sexual Abuse will investigate whether public bodies and other non-state institutions have taken seriously their duty of care to protect children from sexual abuse in England and Wales.
-The CoCH is taking the necessary actions to support this enquiry if requested to do so.
-We are confident that our current safeguarding processes already reflect that expected by Goddard.
-Our health records retention going forward is being aligned with that expected by the enquiry.
+Previously known as the Goddard Inquiry the IICSA was established as a statutory inquiry in 2015 to consider the extent to which institutions failed to protect children from child sexual abuse, and to make recommendations to ensure the best possible protections for children in the future.
+The Truth Project was set up to enable victims and survivors of child sexual abuse to share their experience with the IICSA.
+This will help those leading the inquiry to better understand issues surrounding child abuse and will help them make recommendations to protect children now and in the future.
+Accounts shared with the inquiry will not be tested, challenged or contradicted and all information shared will be anonymised.
+The information shared will then be considered by the inquiry panel and chairperson and will help in making recommendations for the future.
+A number of communications have been shared with staff regarding this and more information is available on the CoCH safeguarding children web pages.
 8.0 Safeguarding Children Training The CoCH has a safeguarding children training programme in place.
 This reflects the Intercollegiate document "Safeguarding Children & Young people: Roles and Competencies for Health Care Staff" (2014).
 In the main CoCH staff are defined into groups 1, 2, & 3 in accordance with their role within the organization.
 The CoCH must maintain at least 80% compliance with SGC training.
 Safeguarding children training compliance is reported to the CCG on a quarterly basis.
-We currently have compliance with all groups.
-The training includes Domestic Abuse training.
-Training compliance was a key area of focus during the CQC formal inspection that was undertaken in February 2016.
-8.1 The table below depicts the training data for groups 1, 2 and 3 at March report 2015 and March report 2016.
+8.1 The table below depicts the training data for groups 1, 2 and 3 at March report 2016 and March report 2017.

 As can be seen by the table, compliance with group 2 training is now over 80% this has been a significant achievement by the safeguarding children team and CoCH managers and in ensuring that an action planning moved the Trust back into compliance.
 Training must also be completed by "Board Level Executive Officers, Trust and Health Board Executive and Non - Executive Directors/ Members.
-This training was completed in 2014 and recorded with HR.
+This training was completed in 2014 and recorded with HR. update due 2017.
 8.2 Domestic Abuse Training All current safeguarding children training includes domestic abuse training.
 8.3 Multi agency Safeguarding Children/Domestic abuse training: